UweR70/Hamiltonian-Cylce-Snake/README.md

 So the seed were set ... and I started this project.<br/>

 # Spoiler
-I solved it, added abbreviations and the snake always reaches the maximum length specified by the playing field; except for case 4 where no Hamiltonian Cycle is possible.
-Details as follows.
+I solved it, added abbreviations and the snake <b>always</b> reaches the maximum length specified by the playing field;<br/> except for case 4 where no Hamiltonian Cycle is possible.
+Details as follows.<br/>
+This <a href="https://www.youtube.com/watch?v=UI_I6sJXaJw">video</a> shows the two parts of my application in action.<br/>

 # Thoughts
 (A)<br/>